This exhibition celebrates the visiting Gulgong wet plate photographers, Henry Beaufoy Merlin and Charles Bayliss 1870s

 The collodion photographic process was developed in 1851 by Frederick Scott Archer and used by Merlin, Bayliss and Holtermann in the 1870’s to photograph the goldfields, businesses, people and landscapes.
 This process has once again become popular amongst photographers like Adrian Cook in their quest for perfection.

 Adrian Cook is a talented photographer specialising in wet plate collodion photography in Leichhardt, NSW.
 His 21st Century work environments highlight the tremendous effort that was required by Merlin, Bayliss and Holtermann in the 1870’s to complete this photographic process whilst working within extreme gold rush conditions.

 Much like Merlin and Bayliss during the gold rush days with their horse drawn mobile cart, Adrian has set up a mobile darkroom in a 1950’s caravan and travels Australia to capture his unique landscape photographs.
 Adrian also works from his well set up studio in Leichhardt where he photographs his portraits and more recently his COVID-19 lockdown landscapes.

 It is a wonder that Merlin and his fellow photographers were able to capture their scenes and portraits on the gold fields with such detail, whilst working with harsh chemicals and under such difficult conditions.
-When one gets to see Adrian at work with the complex wet plate collodion process, one gets to appreciate how difficult it must have been working within a horse-drawn cart in such a limited space.
+When one gets to see Adrian at work with the complex wet plate collodion process, one appreciates how difficult it must have been working within a horse-drawn cart in such a limited space.

 This photographic process has had a huge resurgence over the past few years and Adrian will be visiting the Gulgong Holtermann Museum for future workshops and portrait sittings.